Jyotsnab07/CRD-Key-Value-Datastore/README.md

 # CRD-Key-Value-Datastore
-Data is stored in form of key-value pair [ student - marks ] in .json file.
+Data is stored in form of key-value pair [ student - marks ] in .json file.<br/>
-This data is accessed through python and converted to dictionary format , perform required actions and write back to .json file source.py contains the code for read,create,delete and modify access.py allows user to perform the required operations import required : import time import json import source as x import threading
+This data is accessed through python and converted to dictionary format , perform required actions and write back to .json file<br/>
+source.py contains the code for read,create,delete and modify<br/>
+access.py allows user to perform the required operations <br/>
+import required : <br/>
+import time<br/>
+import json<br/>
+import source as x<br/>
+import threading<br/>

 Question: